Knowledge-building Project for Industry

 Conditions for funding

-The Research Council’s requirements relating to allocation and disbursement of support for the first year and any pledges for subsequent years are set out in the General Terms and Conditions for R&D Projects.
+- The Research Council’s requirements relating to allocation and disbursement of support are set out in the General Terms and Conditions for R&D Projects.

 Scientific articles and research data

-The Project Owner (R&D organisation) is responsible for selecting the archiving solution(s) to use for storing research data generated during the project.
-The Project Owner must specify the planned solution(s) in connection with the revised grant proposal.
+The Project Owner is responsible for selecting which archiving solution(s) to use for storing research data generated during the project.
+This must be specified in the data management plan for the project.

 Relevant thematic areas for this call

 The topics encompassed under this call are grouped into the thematic areas below.
-Any special requirements and guidelines will be indicated for each topic.
+Special requirements and guidelines are detailed under each topic and will be emphasised when assessing the applications.

 Energy, transport and low emissions